Kent State University School: Student body

-The agreement with the state of Ohio required the city of Kent to provide 240 students for a teacher training school.
 Initially, the student body came from a specific area in Kent, which was determined in coordination with the Kent City School District.
 A 1915 Kent Courier article defined the area as being between Main Street and Williams Street, east of the railroad, but also included students from northeast Kent.
 By 1931, the school had an enrollment of 265 students in grades K–6 and 303 students in grades 7–12.
 The high school enrollment included 105 students from Brimfield and Franklin Townships as neither district had a fourth year of high school available, a common occurrence for many rural schools in the early to mid-twentieth century.

 By the early 1960s, the University School became a laboratory school with a selective enrollment and no formal attendance district.
-Franklin Township schools merged with the Kent City School District in 1959 and while high school students initially continued to attend KSHS, they eventually were transferred to Theodore Roosevelt High School.
+Franklin Township schools merged with the Kent City School District in 1959 and while high school students initially continued to attend KSHS, they eventually were transferred to Theodore Roosevelt High School by 1960.
 In Brimfield, the Field Local School District was created January 1, 1959 and Brimfield high school students were transferred to the new Field High School when it opened in late 1961.
 Through a selective admissions process, the student body was made up of a variety of students from the areas in and around Kent, attracting students as far away as Cleveland.
 The school had a policy that classes could not exceed 50% of children of KSU faculty, staff, or students unless there were no names on the waiting list.
 Priority in admission, however, was given to local students and those who had siblings already attending.

 Campus and facilities

 All grade levels of the University School were held in the same building.
-The first two buildings that housed the school—Merrill and Kent Halls—were also home to other university programs and departments.
-Merrill Hall, for instance, was the first building built on the KSU campus, while Kent Hall—known until 1938 as Science Hall—initially served as the home of the science classes.
-The school's first exclusive home, known as the William A. Cluff Teacher Training Building, would serve as the school's home for nearly 30 years.
+The first building that housed the school—Merrill Hall—was the first building built on the KSU campus so was also home to other university programs and departments.
+The school's first exclusive home, known as the William A. Cluff Teacher Training Building, served as the school's home for nearly 30 years.
 Athletic fields for the high school first appear in the 1942 map of campus and were on the opposite side of the campus from the Cluff building.
 The school had its own athletic facilities once it moved to what is now the Schwartz Center, as the building included its own auditorium and gymnasium.
 Athletic fields were located just to the east of the building along Summit Street and included a running track.